Skip to main content

 ERROR_ON_COLUMN_COUNT_MISMATCH (Load Only)

-ERROR_ON_COLUMN_COUNT_MISMATCH is a boolean option that, when set to true, specifies that an error should be raised if the number of columns in the data file doesn't match the number of columns in the destination table.
-Setting it to true helps ensure data integrity and consistency during the loading process.
+Return error if the number of columns in the data file doesn't match the number of columns in the destination table.

 Default: true